 As it is clear in figure 1, "management factor" with factor rate of 0/87 has the most shares and "contextual factor" with factor rate of 0/58 has the least shares in measuring spiritual management.
 Among the "management factor" elements, the most factor rate is related to "leadership" (0.74) and the least factor rate is related to "organizing" (0/60).
-Among the "contextual factor" elements, the most factor rate is related to "Environment and relations in organization" (0.62) and the least factor rate is related to "organization atmosphere" (0/56).
+Among the "contextual factor" elements, the most factor rate is related to "elements, the most factor rate is related to "organizing" (0/60).
+Among the "contextual factor" elements, the most factor rate is related to "elements, the most factor rate is related to "organizing" (0/60).
+Among the "contextual factor" elements, the most factor rate is related to "organization" (0.62) and the least factor rate is related to "organization atmosphere" (0/56).

-Figure 2.
+Figure2.
 General model of spiritual leadership in meaningful coefficient